Omegapoint/microservice-workshop/workshop/instructions/01_service_discovery/README.md

 }
 ```

-6. Restart the application.
+7. Restart the application.
 You should now find it on the Eureka server.
 Open a browser and visit `http://<EUREKA_SERVER_IP>:8761`.
 Ask for the IP if you don't know it.
 It might take a while for the service (up to ~30s given no exception in console out), once you have seen it pop up, continue.

 ## Talk to other service
 We will now talk to other services with only knowing the service name.

+### Ping!
 1. Add a dependency to Ribbon.
 Ribbon handles automatic name lookup in Eureka when performing requests.
 ```xml
 <dependency>